deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   * Black shoes

-### Rebeca Pliego, a police officer
+### *REBECA* Pliego, a police officer

-Rebeca is one of the two police officers that ought to protect Marjorie in the safe house.
+*REBECA* is one of the two police officers that ought to protect *MARJORIE* in the safe house.

-She's young, rough and harsh and she's not really happy spending five days "babysitting" Marjorie like she puts it.
-After the event with the noose she gets suspcious of Calvin and investigates behind his back which leads to a standoff of them two on day four.
+She's young, rough and harsh and she's not really happy spending five days "babysitting" *MARJORIE* like she puts it.
+After the event with the noose she gets suspcious of *CALVIN* and investigates behind his back which leads to a standoff of them two on day four.

-Because she finds about about Calvin's motives, she is killed by him on the fifth day.
+Because she finds about about *CALVIN*'s motives, she is killed by him on the fifth day.

 * Age: 28